 By fax: + 32 2 274 66 91

-» Were there any conditions upon the issue of your Schengen Visa?
-For one of my applications that involved staying at my sponsor’s residence/house in Belgium, I was required to report to their town hall within the first 8 days to request an official paper stating my registration of stay.
-I was to submit this paper to the Embassy of Belgium in Makati for as soon as I am back to Manila as proof that I have traveled, that I am back, and that I did NOT overstay.
+For one of my Belgium Schengen visa applications that involved staying at my sponsor’s residence/house in Belgium, I was required to report to their town hall within the first 8 days to request an official paper stating my registration of stay.
+I was to submit this paper to the Embassy of Belgium in Makati as soon as I am back to Manila as proof that I have traveled, that I am back, and that I did NOT overstay.